SCCEBA POLICY PERSPECTIVE:

 12:00 - 3:00pm - SC Clean Energy Policy Forum

 Growing our state’s clean energy economy is the central focus of SCCEBA.
 Yet, market growth within a regulated environment is not dependent on capabilities and cost alone.
 Sound, market-based policy is needed.
-Join us for a review of the 2019 legislative session and discussion among South Carolina legislators and energy policy leaders about what comes next for SC clean energy policy.
+JOIN US for a review of the 2019 legislative session and discussion among South Carolina legislators and energy policy leaders about what comes next for SC clean energy policy.

 4:00 – 6:00pm - Clean Energy Networking

-Drop by for informal, Dutch-treat networking to close out the day.
+JOIN US for informal, Dutch-treat networking to close out the day.

 Columbia Marriott – Corner of Main & Hampton Streets